ePages-de/epages-docs/_posts/2015-07-08-employee-induction-programme.md

 authors: ["Birgit Bader"]
 ---

-Most likely, everyone already has made their experience with being oriented to a new organisation.
+Most likely, everyone reading this already has made their experience with being oriented to a new organisation.
 Some might tell stories about the best first workday they ever had, others might have just repressed the thoughts about a scaring introductory day.
 The first week of July, a bunch of new developers started at ePages.
 What did we do to give them a good start and make their first days a success?